 70. Portable Grill

 A portable grill is a great option because it is easy to set up and take down, and it doesn’t take up a lot of space.
-Plus, a portable grill is perfect for cooking burgers, hot dogs, and other camping favorites.
-So if you’re planning an RV road trip, be sure to pack a portable grill!
-We love this little Weber!
+And we are camping so we need to grill!

 71. Hand Sanitizer